mcastling/mcastling.github.io/NUItutorials/setup-ubuntu.md

 * Create a 'Hello World' project in VSC
     1. [Open VSC](#install)
-    2. Select FIle > Open File in the main menu.
+    2. Select File > Open Folder in the main menu.
     3. Select the `nuirun` folder in the File Dialog
     4. Open the command prompt CTRL+` (backtick)
     5. In the Integrated Terminal, type the following: